jsenv/core/docs/url_resolution.md

 # Url resolution

-This documentation explains jsenv behaviour regarding url resolution.

-- Short explanation: like a browser would + a bit more for js modules
-- Long explanation: the rest of this document

-## Outside js module

-Outside js module urls are resolved by the standard url resolution: `new URL(specifier, baseUrl)`.

-## Inside js modules

-Inside js modules url resolution is augmented with [Node ESM resolution algorithm](#node-esm-resolution-algorithm) and [FileSystem magic resolution](#filesystem-magic-resolution)
+Jsenv resolve url found in files like a browser would: `new URL(specifier, baseUrl)`.
+Inside js modules, the url resolution is augmented with [Node ESM resolution algorithm](#node-esm-resolution-algorithm) and [FileSystem magic resolution](#filesystem-magic-resolution).

+It is recommended to use [leading slash](#leading-slash) when writing urls.

-### Node ESM resolution algorithm
+## Node ESM resolution algorithm

 Without it, the code below would throw in a browser: